ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

     - https://wiki.gnome.org/Design/OS/KeyboardShortcuts
     - need full path to executables, apparently no PATH set, so `/usr/bin/foo` and not just `foo`
         - some apps, like `vlc` and `spotify` work w/o full path, maybe cause they are GUI apps?
-- gsettings - cli tool to get and set items in the settings menu
+- GSETTINGS - cli tool to get and set items in the settings menu
     - `gsettings list-schemas`, `gsettings list-recursively org.gnome.desktop.wm.keybindings`
     - can change basically any setting at cli like you could in GNOME settings menu
     - list all keyboard shortcuts